Kitware/dive/docs/Deployment-Provision.md

 !!! tip
     This ansible playbook is runnable from any Ubuntu 18.04+ host to any Ubuntu 18.04+ target.
 To run it locally, use the `inventory.local` file instead.
 If you already have nvidia or docker installed, you can comment out these lines in the playbook.

+    **If you run locally** you'll need to restart the machine and run the playbook a second time.
+The playbook will do this automatically for remote provisioning, but cannot restart if you're provisioning localhost.

     ```bash
     ansible-playbook --ask-become-pass -i inventory ansible/playbook.yml --extra-vars "<see above>"
     ```

+!!! tip
+    You may need to run through the [docker post-install guide](https://docs.docker.com/engine/install/linux-postinstall/) if you have permissions errors when trying to run `docker`.

 ### Check that it worked